The workshop considered both of the following approaches:

 Please see the Draft Programme for more details on speakers and presentation!

-In general, the sessions will cover:
+In general, the sessions covered the following aspects:

 Session 1: Natech Risk Management in Industry: Understanding Natech Risks, Natech Risk Reduction